OptimisticTrousers/memory-card-game/README.md

 </p>

-> Created a memory game.
+> Created a memory game to practice the useEffect hook in react and more practice with state and props.

 ### 🏠 [Homepage](https://github.com/OptimisticTrousers/reactCalculator)